gittuf/test-github-app/README.md

 # Testing gittuf/github-app

 Hello, world!
-This is a test repo! back!
+This is a test repo for gittuf's GitHub app.

-Let's give this a go.